simplex-chat/simplex-chat/README.md

 > **Please note:** SQLite foreign key constraints are disabled by default, and must be **[enabled separately for each database connection](https://sqlite.org/foreignkeys.html#fk_enable)**.
 The latter can be achieved by running `PRAGMA foreign_keys = ON;` command on an open database connection.
 By running data altering queries without enabling foreign keys prior to that, you may risk putting your database in an inconsistent state.

-## Roadmap
+## Future roadmap

-The consumer ready system will have these parts implemented:

-1. Application level chat protocol.
-This will allow to separate physical server connection management from logical chat contacts, and to support all common chat functions. ([Done](https://github.com/simplex-chat/simplex-chat/pull/65)) <!-- TODO link to release -->
-2. Symmetric groups support in SMP agent protocol, as a foundation for chat groups. ([Done as part of application protocol](#file-transfer-and-groups))
+1. Mobile and desktop apps (in progress).
+2. SMP protocol improvements:
-3. SMP queue redundancy and rotation in SMP agent protocol.
+  - SMP queue redundancy and rotation.
-4. Message delivery confirmation in SMP agent protocol.
+  - Message delivery confirmation.
-5. Multi-agent/device data synchronization - to use chat on multiple devices.
+  - Support multiple devices.
-6. Synchronous streams support in SMP and SMP agent protocols, to support file transfer. ([File transfer supported as part of application protocol](#file-transfer-and-groups))
-7. Desktop and mobile apps.
-8. Scripts for simple SMP server deployment to hosting providers: Linode ([done](https://github.com/simplex-chat/simplexmq#deploy-smp-server-on-linode)), Digital Ocean ([done](https://github.com/simplex-chat/simplexmq#deploy-smp-server-on-digitalocean)) and Heroku.
-9. Public broadcast channels.
-10. Optional public contact/group addresses using DNS-based contact addresses (like email) to establish connections, but not using it to route messages - in this way you will keep all your contacts and groups even if you lose the control of the domain.
+3. Privacy-preserving identity server for optional DNS-based contact/group addresses to simplify connection and discovery, but not used to deliver messages:
+  - keep all your contacts and groups even if you lose the domain.
+  - the server doesn't have information about your contacts and groups.
+4. Media server to optimize sending large files to groups.
+5. Channels server for large groups and broadcast channels.

 ## License